Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 # Configure the warehouse groups

-A warehouse group is an higher-level  classification of storage facilities according to customer-defined criteria, for example location or type of product.
-Warehouse groups are physically separated from each other and, therefore, a delivery note is issued for each warehouse group.
+A warehouse group is a higher-level classification of storage facilities according to customer-defined criteria, for example location or type of product.
+Warehouse groups are physically separated from each other and, therefore, one delivery note must be issued for each warehouse group.
 A warehouse group can contain an unlimited number of warehouses.

 Warehouses can be created, edited and deleted.

-## Add a warehouse group
+## Create a warehouse group

-Add a warehouse group to which you can assign any number of specific warehouses, for instance a sales warehouse, a returns warehouse and a quarantine warehouse.
+Create a warehouse group to which you can assign any number of specific warehouses, for instance a sales warehouse, a returns warehouse, or a storage area for blocked stock.

-[comment]: <> (Terminologie korrigieren)

 #### Prerequisites

+No prerequisites to fulfill.

 The *Warehouse groups* plugin must be installed.

-[comment]: <> (Stimmt das noch?
-Lagergruppe-, Lager-, Lagerplanung- und Lagerreichweiten...- Plugings müssen generell zusammen mit Lager installiert sein?
+[comment]: <> (Diese Info in General?
+Stimmt das?
+Lagergruppe-, Lager-, Lagerplanung- und Lagerreichweiten...- Plugins müssen generell zusammen mit Lager installiert sein?
 Oder passiert das beim Installation von Lager-Modul?)

 #### Procedure